 Our assessment of students is integral to all we do.
 Our triangulated approach has each child at the centre of all we do and drives our planning of lessons, interventions and pastoral care.

-A2L: Over the last two years, we have researched, debated and developed our A2L (Attitude to Learning) assessment.
+A2L: Over the last two years, we have researched, debated and developed our Attitude to Learning (A2L) assessment.
 Here we set out our determination to create confident learners and self-assured young men.
 We chart progress made in six key attributes and scaffold learning processes for our students.

 EHCP OUTCOMES: A significant amount of time is spent in reviewing how our provision enables a child to meet the targets set out in their education health care plan.
-As a federation we have created a common framework for EHCP outcomes, a document that attempts to encapsulate all the individual targets set for children in their annual reviews.
-In creating a common framework and better understanding the predominant needs of our learners, we have been able to shape the curriculum to offer students every opportunity to achieve each personal target.
+As a federation, we have created a common framework for EHCP outcomes, a document that attempts to encapsulate all the individual targets set for children in their annual reviews.
+In creating a common framework and better understanding the predominant needs of our learners, we have been able to shape the curriculum to offer students every opportunity to achieve each of their personal targets.